 They must present a review of existing literature, consolidate old ideas and may suggest new ones.
 Manuscripts are limited to 6000 words.

 Perspective articles highlight new ideas.
 They re-examine the available evidence in light of concepts that deviate markedly from conventional wisdom in a field.
 Perspective manuscripts are limited to 4000 words.
 If more than 4000 words are necessary to explain your idea, you have probably written a review.

 These are the written records of presentations made at a conference.
 They are usually invited by the conference organizer or a JFSF Editor.
 Manuscripts should not exceed 2000 words.

 Editorials on special topics should be limited to 1000 words.

 Letters to the Editor

 Letters commenting on published articles will be published at the discretion of the Editorial Board.
 They should be brief (up to 500 words) and directly related to a recently published article.

-JFSF is a peer reviewed journal.
+JFSF is a peer reviewed journal which adopts the single blind review process.
 Each abstract is checked for scope by the Editor-in-Chief, who then decides whether the manuscript will be assigned to an Associate Editor or returned because it is either not within the journal scope or represents an insufficient advance in scientific knowledge.
 After assignment to an appropriate Associate Editor, the manuscript is managed by that Associate Editor.
 If the manuscript is acceptable to the Associate Editor, several reviewers are chosen by the Associate Editor and the manuscript enters the automatically controlled review process.